jschwarz89/shared-session-vim/README.md

 ## Requirements:

 Python3 is required (the python processes depend on "selectors" which was introduced in Python 3.4.
-Also, either Neovim or Vim 7.4 running patch 1274 is required.
+Also, this currently only works for NeoVim...
+Work for Vim is being worked on.

 ## Installation

-This plugin was written in Neovim with Vim in mind.
-Vim 7.4.1274 added its own version of async IO, with different API than Neovim's.
-For this reason, this plugin uses prabirshrestha/async.vim in order to make sure that the plugin works for both Vim and Neovim.

 Installation is a breeze: with your favorite bundler, add the following to your
 vimrc: